 Key Ingredients

-Acorn Squash – After making this recipe so many times, I’ve found that the best acorn squash is one that feels heavy for its size and has smooth, blemish-free skin.
+Acorn Squash – After testing this recipe, I’ve found that the best acorn squash is one that feels heavy for its size and has smooth, blemish-free skin.
 It should be dark green with maybe an orange spot or two.
 When choosing your squash, make sure it feels firm and free from any soft spots to ensure the best texture when cooked.

 Olive Oil – I use olive oil because it adds a rich, smooth texture to the squash and helps it roast beautifully.
 However, you can also use any oil of your choice, like avocado or vegetable oil, if you prefer a different flavor or need a higher smoke point.